gizemsogancioglu/FGM_Utrecht/README.md

     .
     ├── src                         # source code folder.
     │   ├── metadata_regressor.py   # Main module, training Random Forest regressor with metadata features.
     │   ├── udiva.py                # Reading the dataset and doing preprocessing.
-    │
-    └── predictions                 # Matlab project for the arousal prediction [0-2] of the elderly speech data.
-Please see arousal/README.md for the details.
+    ├── data                        # contains metadata information (gender, age, education) and big-5 personality scores of participants for training, validation and test set.
+    ├── features                    # contains feature files.
+    └── predictions                 # contains predictions (big-5 personality scores of the test set) by metadata regressor.

 # Running the project
 `` Note: Prediction results, which are saved in predictions folder, are mounted to /tmp folder locally.